Affiliate Marketing Dude Review 2026: Marcus Campbell's Niche Blogs for CPA Offers + A Business Alternative

 Also, Affiliate Marketing Dude seems like an outdated course.
 Its sales page looks like an early-2000s website.
 Most of the testimonials are from 2012-2013.
 This gives it a bad look.
 However, it still gets updated and runs weekly live calls.

-If you want to earn from websites that rank quickly, I suggest local lead generation.
+If you want to earn from websites that rank quickly, I suggest local SEO lead generation.
 This is the business model I run.

-Local lead generation websites earn more than niche blogs.
+Local SEO lead generation websites earn more than niche blogs.
 According to Ahrefs, 30% of niche bloggers only make $6,000 per year.
-People with local lead gen websites can already make $24,000 on the first year.
+People with local SEO lead gen websites can already make $24,000 on the first year.
 I make $52,000 per month with over 50+ websites.
 That’s $624,000 a year!

-- Local lead gen targets local services in specific areas.
+- Local SEO lead gen targets local services in specific areas.
 For example, you create a website for roofing services in Boise, Idaho.
 Your only competition is other companies in the area.
-So it’s a lot quicker to rank.
-You’ll be getting traffic in as short as 2-6 months.
+So it's a lot quicker to rank.
+You'll be getting traffic in as short as 2-6 months.

 - It targets homeowners in need.
 Home service providers are always in demand.
 There are lots of high-quality leads ready to convert.